Infrasym/laravel-favicon-vite-plugin/README.md

     ],
 });
 ```

+### Favicon Configuration
+The plugin is based on the [favicons](https://github.com/itgalaxy/favicons#usage) package.
+The `options.favicon` object
+accepts all the options that the `favicons` package accepts.

+You can find the full list of parameters [here](https://github.com/itgalaxy/favicons#usage).

 ### Blade Template
 The Blade template will be generated in the `resources/views/includes/favicons.blade.php` file.
 You can now use this like so: